AngeloArise/cryptonite_taskphase_mayank/picoctf/General_skills.md

 This looked fairly easy, however the description said i can use a command ```wget``` to install a file from a URL.
 Very useful to learn since I don't necessarily need to open the browser to install files now.

 ### Flag
+Challenge required the user to download and run a python file given in the description
 ```
 picoCTF{run_s4n1ty_run}
 ```